jor-rainey/Portfolio_Projects/Energy_Production_Project/Readme.md

 ### Data Collection

-All data for this project was sourced from the the World Bank Open Data website (https://data.worldbank.org/) This was in order to provide cosistently formatted data across all countries from a trustworthy source.
+All data for this project was sourced from the World Bank Open Data website (https://data.worldbank.org/) This was in order to provide consistently formatted data across all countries from a trustworthy source.
 The data from the World Bank included the percentage of energy generated each year for each country split per energy source type (hydroelectric, coal etc.) along with other useful secondary information such as population.